ZupIT/beagle-web-core/README.md

 The properties of a component can be strings, numbers, booleans, maps, arrays or even functions.
-A button, for example, can have `text`, `disabled` and `onPress`, where the first is its text, the second tells if it's clickable or not and the third is a function that must be called when its pressed.
+A button, for example, can have `text`, `disabled` and `onPress`, where the first is its text, the second tells if it's clickable or not and the third is a function that must be called when it's pressed.
 Taking again React as an example, we could have implemented this component in the following
 way: